11 joyful ways to make your clothes more sustainable

 This instant-fix, double-sided hem tape means you can repair dropping hems on the go and much faster than sewing.
 It joins fabric without sewing or ironing for a temporary bond, and you can cut to any size.
 Then sew the hem up later when you have more time.

 Sometimes we buy new clothes because we’re bored of wearing the same old stuff.
 Consider updating your garments by embroidering, dyeing, even re-cutting, like making jeans shorter and turning long-sleeved tops into t-shirts.
 Or check out this cute iron-on kit from Humade, which includes more than 100 textile transfer iron-on shapes inspired by the game Tangram.
-It gives you the opportunity to repair (a hole or tear), camouflate (a stain) and/or personalise your fabrics.
-Available in mat silver and mat gold.
+It gives you the opportunity to repair (a hole or tear), camouflage (a stain) and/or personalise your fabrics.
 Suitable for clothes as well as interior textiles.

 Clothes-making skills are on the rise again.
 Shops and workshops are popping up all over the place helping us reconnect with the making process of clothes and other textiles.